sparkfun/eng_application/ETC/README.md

 6. What topics would you like to focus on while working with the engineering team?

 I'm a sucker for organized light and sound, especially music visualization.
-Something like SoundPuddle is absolutely fascinating to me, so anything pertaining to making responsive light and sound (or basically anything that's tantalizing) is of interest to me, but of course anything that broadens my knowledge of electronics or possibilities of projects is of interest.
+Something like SoundPuddle is absolutely fascinating to me, so anything pertaining to making responsive light and sound (or basically anything that's tantalizing) is of interest to me, but of course anything that broadens my knowledge of electronics or possibilities of projects is of interest as well.